No Mayo Egg Salad with Dill Pickles and Yogurt

 Onion: Use red, white, yellow, or even green onions instead.
 Each brings a slightly different flavor, so use whatever you have on hand.

-Herbs: Fresh dill adds a signature flavor, but you can substitute it with soft herbs like parsley, chives, chervil, or tarragon for a twist.
+Herbs: Fresh dill adds a signature flavor, but you can substitute it with any soft herbs like parsley, chives, chervil, or tarragon for a twist.

 Pickles: Dill pickles bring crunch and acidity, but feel free to mix it up with white vinegar-pickled red onions, sauerkraut, or giardiniera.
 For more sweetness, bread-and-butter pickles are a great option, or for a more briny punch, try capers.